 Your child may also have other related conditions, such as:

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will also be done.
-In some cases, the doctor may order imagining tests (eg, MRI scan , PET scan ) to rule out other disorders.
-These tests are usually not needed.
 Your child will probably be referred to a mental health expert.
 This person will evaluate your child.

 Work with the doctor to create a treatment plan that is right for your child.
 Options include: